Note: SecuriSync File Server Sync is a chageable service. Visit your Account > Plan & Pricing page for more information.

 - Mapping cannot be created between the entire local disc and a SecuriSync folder

-- Mapping cannot be created between a mapped drive and a ShareSync folder
+- Mapping cannot be created between a mapped network drive or external hard drive and a SecuriSync folder

 - There is a theoretical upper limit of 1 million files which can be synced using this app.
 The app will start to consume high amount of RAM for larger file sets